Agile Sports Artifacts

 Player Value Cards

 Agile Sports provides a simple way for players to plan and achieve sprint goals and overall team goals.
 Through Player Value Cards.
 Player Value Cards are each player’s list of the metrics.
 This lead analyst deems as important toward achieving the Sprint Goal.
-Think of Player Value Cards as a menu for players, where they have a budget.
-And must select a number of items.Thus ,or metrics whose value total or exceed the budget, or Planned Value.
+Think of Player Value Cards as a menu for players, where they have a budget and must select a number of items,or metrics whose value total or exceed the budget, or Planned Value.

 Each game the player can review and adjust their Player Value Card, which is provided by the lead analyst.
 Player Value Cards represent each player’s individual plan for helping the team achieve its Sprint Goals.
 Player Value Cards play into inspect, adapt, and self-organize functionality.